fieldsend/DBMOPP_generator/README.md

 The current methods are stubs and will throw errors, they will be filled in shortly

 <code>plotDominanceLandscape</code> -- will plot the dominance landscape of an instance (exists in the older generator, just need to port for the OO version)

-<code>getAParetoSetMember</code> -- will return, uniformly at random, a Pareto set member

 ## Older GECCO 2019 generator